squiter/cloudwalk-payment-software-engineer-test/README.md

 ## Considerations about the implementation

-For this test I decided to build a simple Rails API with PostgreSQL.
+For this test I decided to build a simple Rails API with PostgreSQL and a Redis to control the lock system.
 This Database is used as a cache or temporary data to enable us to define if a transaction should be approved or denied given our fraud detection rules.

 ### Flexible parameters